BinaryGuac/PoolPilot/readme.md

 ---

 ## 💧 About
-Created by **[Your Name]**, a pool enthusiast and tech tinkerer 🌴.
+Created by **[Frederic Rocha]**, a pool enthusiast and tech tinkerer 🌴.
 The goal of PoolPilot is to make pool maintenance smarter, greener, and more enjoyable.